iamnbutler/data/README.md

 `/post` How To:

-Want top play around with the [airtable to md script](post/_build/airtable-base-to-markdown-files.js)?
+Want to play around with the [airtable to md script](post/_build/airtable-base-to-markdown-files.js)?
 Set up your base ID/API Key in a .env file and customize the script.
 It is pretty hardcoded for my usecase currently but I have plans to clean it up to be a bit more project agnostic.